PCOS and endometriosis are two different conditions causing period (menstrual) problems in women, and sometimes ‘cysts’ in the ovary.

 Cysts in the ovary may be present part of the normal course of the menstrual cycle (functional cysts) and may not cause symptoms or require any intervention.
 These can also occur normally during pregnancy.
 Many of these cysts disappear spontaneously.

-Apart from PCOS and endometriosis, other causes of ovarian cysts include ovarian/pelvic infections, trauma, some fertility drugs and certain tumors of the ovary.
+Apart from PCOS and endometriosis, other causes of ovarian cysts include ovarian or pelvic infections, trauma, some fertility drugs, and certain tumors of the ovary.

 Polycystic Ovary Syndrome (PCOS) is a condition that affects the normal functioning of the ovaries, and ovulation.
-PCOS occurs possibly due to an increase in the level of androgens (male hormones) over and above the small amount that all women naturally have.
+PCOS occurs possibly due to an increase in the level of androgens (male hormones) over and above the small amount that all women naturally have, and often there is underlying insulin resistance (body not responding well enough to insulin).

 Endometriosis is a condition where the lining tissue of the uterus (endometrium) grows outside of it in other organs like the ovary, fallopian tube, associated spaces or support ligaments and rarely the intestines, rectum, diaphragm, etc. The cause of this is linked to excess estrogen (female hormone).